'Evil will not win, I promise you': President Biden speaks to grieving Buffalo community

-"You feel like there's a black hole in your chest, you're getting sucked into and it's hard to breathe," Biden said.
+"You feel like there's a black hole in your chest, you're getting sucked into and it's hard to breathe," said Biden, whose son Beau died of brain cancer in 2015.
 "The anger, the pain, the depth of the loss that's so profound we know it's hard to believe, from our personal experience and many others who we've met, the day's going to come where the loved one will bring a smile as you remember him or her, a smile to your lips before it brings a tear to your eye.
 My prayer is that time comes sooner or later, but we pray that it does come."

+Biden has long been a strong voice of comfort to reeling communities, with Time magazine writing that he's "unmatched as America's grief counselor."

 People are also reading…

+"We need to say as clearly and forcefully as we can, the ideology of white supremacy has no place in America," Biden said.
+"Silence is complicity, we cannot remain silent.
+Venom and violence cannot be the story of our time.

+"The hateful minority, we can't allow them to destroy America, the real America, the soul of the nation."

-Biden touched on memories of all 10 victims from the shooting, citing their professions and hobbies and strengths, while also mentioning those injured.
+Biden touched on memories of all 10 murder victims from the shooting, identifying them by name and citing their professions and hobbies and strengths, while also mentioning those injured.
+He also stressed that assault weapons must be kept off the streets.

 Gov. Kathy Hochul spoke first, describing the emotions in Buffalo and explaining her exchange with Biden that led to his visit.